vallgroup/Torque-Theme/docs/setup.md

     This command will:

-    - Configure Yarn to allow workspaces [see](./developing.md)
+    - Configure Yarn to allow workspaces ([see here for more detail on our use of workspaces](./developing.md))
-    - Install node_modules for all workspaces and create yarn.lock files
+    - Install dependencies for all workspaces and create project yarn.lock

 7. Install docker